cybergarage/fdutils-aux-jp/README.md

 # Fdutils-aux

-fdutils-aux is an auxiliary script package for [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) to operate any floppy disks of Japanese retro computers more easily.
+`Fdutils-aux` is an auxiliary script package for [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) to operate any floppy disks of Japanese retro computers more easily.

 ## Setup

-fdutils-aux requires [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) on your platform.
+`Fdutils-aux` requires [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) on your platform.
 On Debian and Ubuntu based distributions, install these required packages with the following command.

 ```
 sudo apt install -y fdutils gddrescue
 ```

-## ddrescue-*
+## Ddrescue-*

-`ddrescue-*` are auxiliary scripts to be able to use [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) more easily. `ddrescue-*` set the following standard floppy parameters.
+`Ddrescue-*` are auxiliary scripts to be able to use [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) more easily. `ddrescue-*` set the following standard floppy parameters.

 |Script        |Maker  |Computer|Media|Head|Track|Sector|SSize|
 |--------------|-------|--------|-----|----|-----|------|-----|